NinaZumel/NinaZumel.github.io/_posts/2024-01-29-fun-with-chatgpt.md

 ---
 title: Fun With Chat GPT
 date: 2024-01-29
-categories: "- Data Science"
+categories:
+- Data Science
 tags:
+- ChatGPT
 ---
 So, my husband typed this into ChatGPT 3.5: